By sea, by land: Desperate refugees still transit Morocco to get to Europe

 Direction: By sea

-Despite the high waves and vicious rocks that await them, thousands of refugees gather at Moroccan coastal cities like Agadir and Dakhla to take a boat to the Canary Islands, a Spanish island chain off the Atlantic coast of Africa.
+Despite the high waves and vicious rocks that await them, thousands of refugees gather at Moroccan coastal cities like Agadir to take a boat to the Canary Islands, a Spanish island chain off the Atlantic coast of Africa.
 Shipwrecks and sinkings are commonplace.

 In August, the Canary Islands said they were overwhelmed by refugee arrivals – 2,692 people that month, more than twice as many as in the same period last year.